Keep Your Teethby KYT Dental Services

 We submit estimates and pre-authorizations where required so the out-of-pocket portion is clear before treatment.

-Financing and payment plans.
+Financing and payment options

 We accept PPO plans, credit cards, HSA and FSA funds, and CareCredit financing.
 Gingivectomy is almost always a single visit, with a brief healing period.
 Multi-quadrant cases are sometimes split across two visits for comfort, with billing structured the same way.